Problems at the polls? Here's what's happening now

 “There’s great voter interest in this election,’’ she said.

-We’ll be updating this story throughout the day (and night) with any problems that surface as voting unfolds.
+We’ll be updating this story throughout the day (and night) with any problems that surface as voting continues.
 Here are some key hot spots we’re watching:

 Florida